About Me

 Over the past decade, I’ve worked across nonprofits, public-sector partnerships, and national organizations.
 Most recently, I led the launch of Housing Connector’s Austin market, where I helped adapt a proven housing access model for a new community and built partnerships across the local housing ecosystem.
 Earlier in my career, I served as Chief Operating Officer at Marathon Kids and worked with nonprofits and public agencies through Blue Sky Partners, supporting strategic planning and systems-level initiatives.

 I’m especially drawn to work that sits at the intersection of systems and people — identifying real problems, testing thoughtful solutions, and learning quickly from what works.
 That interest has increasingly pulled me toward policy and evaluation.
 I’m currently pursuing a Master of Public Affairs at the University of Texas at Austin, where I focus on social policy and program evaluation.
-My recent academic work includes analyzing permanent housing interventions and studying low-cost strategies to increase exits from homelessness using HMIS data.
+My recent academic work includes analyzing permanent housing interventions and using HMIS data to identify low-cost strategies that increase exits from homelessness.

 Outside of formal roles, I care deeply about building systems that are more humane, evidence-informed, and grounded in lived reality.
 I’m especially interested in housing, behavioral health, and upstream approaches that prevent harm before it escalates.